Skip to main content

 Application process

-Links to additional guidance and the application instructions is available on the program website.
+Links to additional guidance and the application instructions are available on the program website when applications are being accepted.

 Email completed applications to health.mch@state.mn.us.